 - 56.11 years ago Oxford City Council adopted the Oxford Living Wage (OLW).
 This came to be set at 95% of the London Living Wage.
 In 2017, the Scrutiny Committee decided to review this policy and set out to engage with key partners and review its own employment record.
-In April 2018, following a successful scrutiny review process, the City Executive Board agreed a total of 14 recommendations.
+In April 2018, following a successful scrutiny review process, the Cabinet agreed a total of 14 recommendations.
 These served to strengthen and build on the Council's existing work in promoting the OLW. - 57.
 It was noted that whilst significant efforts are underway nationally to promote the tourism and hospitality sector as an attractive career, many still consider this to be a low wage sector.
 Accordingly, the Council should do what it can through existing commitments to promote the OLW and encourage employers to pay this wage as a minimum.
+The

-The Review Group noted the Leader of the Council's intention to ask Oxford University's Colleges to pay the OLW to all their staff, and offered their support for this.
+Review Group noted the Leader of the Council's intention to ask Oxford University's Colleges to pay the OLW to all their staff, and offered their support for this.

 Recommendation 6: That the Council continues to encourage employers within the hospitality and tourism sectors in Oxford to pay the Oxford Living Wage, including the universities and colleges.
+Further, that the Council's promotional activity around the Oxford Living Wage incorporates customer facing marketing, which encourages conscience driven spending with Oxford Living Wage accredited shops and services.